Perspective of Research

 Relation with Disciplines

-Sasaki's Laboratory belongs to the Graduate School of Frontier Sciences aiming at the integration of disciplinary outcomes.
-Dr. Sasaki is originally from the field of coastal engineering and environmental hydraulics in civil engineering.
-He has been one of the initial members at Division of Environmental Studies, Graduate School of Frontier Sciences, established in 1999 (except from 2002 to 2012 working at Yokohama National University), and since that time he has been working on transdisciplinary studies integrating outcomes in the fields of engineering, fisheries science, agriculture, statistics, environmental science, policy and management, and international development studies.
+Sasaki's Laboratory belongs to the Graduate School of Frontier Sciences, aiming to integrate disciplinary outcomes.
+Dr. Sasaki is originally from coastal engineering and environmental hydraulics in civil engineering.
+He has been one of the initial members of the Division of Environmental Studies, Graduate School of Frontier Sciences, established in 1999 (except from 2002 to 2012, working at Yokohama National University).
+Since that time, he has been working on transdisciplinary studies integrating outcomes in engineering, fisheries science, agriculture, statistics, environmental science, policy and management, and international development studies.
 However, Sasaki's Laboratory's primary focus is natural science and engineering-based.

 Research topics are introduced below.
 You could see summary of some studies through the links above the right side column.
 Other studies may be possible and if there are any requests, please contact Dr. Jun Sasaki.